"What a little moonlight can do" – an evening inspired by the great Anita O’Day

 Cafe Coda is located at 1224 Williamson Street.
 While street parking is available in the neighborhood, we recommend ride sharing.

-Ben Ferris - Bassist and Educator Ben Ferris leads a number of groups, including the Ben Ferris Octet and Quintet, which released their all-original debut album, “Home” in 2016.
-As a sideman, he plays and composes for “Mr Chair,” a contemporary-classical chamber ensemble, Nuggernaut, The Jon Hoel Trio, Gabe Burdulis and many others.
-Ben teaches K-5 general music and strings in Monona, private bass students, and directs the Madison Suzuki Ensemble.
+Ben Ferris (Bass)leads a number of groups, including the Ben Ferris Octet and Quintet, which released their all-original debut album, “Home” in 2016.
+As a sideman, Ben plays and composes for “Mr Chair,” a contemporary-classical chamber ensemble, Nuggernaut, The Jon Hoel Trio, Gabe Burdulis and many others.
+Ben teaches K-5 general music and strings in Monona and a studio of private bass students.
 Upcoming shows online at www.bferrisbass.com.